How to stuff a Kong

 How to stuff it:

-Oatmeal, sweet potatoes (cooked and smashed), peanut butter, crème cheese, applesauce, baby food, pumpkin 100%, bananas, apples, eggs, broccoli, carrots (cooked or raw), Greek Yoghurt, canned dog food, cheese, your dog’s kibble, mango, Dog Treats, blueberry, peaches, peas, rice, mashed potatoes, hot dogs, bacon, crumbled turkey, cooked chicken, turkey, fruit sauces, broth, and/or other safe foods.
+Oatmeal, sweet potatoes (cooked and smashed), peanut butter, almond butter, creme cheese, applesauce, mushrooms, broccoli sprouts, baby food, pumpkin 100%, bananas, apples, eggs, broccoli, carrots (cooked or raw), Greek Yogurt, canned dog food, cheese, your dog’s kibble, mango, Dog Treats, blueberry, peaches, peas, rice, mashed potatoes, beef hot dogs, bacon, crumbled turkey, cooked chicken, turkey, fruit sauces, broth, and/or other safe foods.

 Layer your Kong: